-Adam Link to robots pastirongiant96
+Adam Link to robots past

 A major surprise in a summer already crowded with fun flicks is this under-hyped animated wonder.
 Disney has struck gold in recent years by swiping from classic Japanese anime, so it was inevitable that Warners animation arm would get in on the act, albeit by way of an adaptation of a children’s book.